Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Conclusion

 \section{Conclusion}

-We propose a novel NCD approach by enforcing Multinoulli distribution learning from the class activation patterns of the probability matrix from a large batch of unlabeled data samples.
-We apply joint constraints on first-order and second-statistics of class representative neurons, information of individual instances, and classification loss to learn a single network capable of classifying labeled data and clustering novel data based on class semantics.
-We evaluate and analyze our approach by performing extensive experiments with images and video classification using three partial classes-annotated datasets and convolutional networks.
-Our analysis demonstrates the importance of class notions, augmentations, sampling, and individual losses toward realizing semantic-based clustering and compatible performance with state-of-the-art NCD works without requiring any pertaining and pseudo-labeling.
+We propose a novel NCD approach that enforces Multinoulli distribution learning for the class activation patterns.
+We apply joint constraints on first-order and second-statistics of class representative neurons, information of individual instances, and classification loss to learn a single network entailing semantic-based partitions of labeled and novel data.
+We evaluate our approach by performing extensive experiments with partial class-space annotated image, video, and time-series datasets and achieve compatible performance with state-of-the-art NCD works without any additional pertaining and pseudo-labeling Further, we analyze the importance of class notions, augmentations, sampling, and individual losses toward realizing semantic-based clustering.